simple-login/documentation/docs/report-abuse.md

 - Criminal activity

-In event when a case of abuse is verified.
-SimpleLogin reserve the right to terminate or suspend access to the Services immediately, without prior notice or liability, for any harmful behavior that includes but not limited to: sending spams, spreading viruses, repeatedly marking emails from SimpleLogin as spam.
+When a case of abuse is verified, SimpleLogin reserves the right to terminate or suspend access to our service immediately, without prior notice or liability.